Bicycle Safety for Children: Home

-HAVERSTRAW KING'S DAUGHTERS PUBLIC LIBRARY WILL BE HOSTING ITS SECOND ANNUAL BICYCLE RODEO ON SATURDAY MAY 19, 2018 FROM 2PM - 4PM FOR AGES 8-12 YEARS OLD.
+HAVERSTRAW KING'S DAUGHTERS PUBLIC LIBRARY WILL BE HOSTING ITS SECOND ANNUAL BICYCLE RODEO HAS BEEN POSTPONED.
+DATE TBD.

 Helmets will be required for all riders.
 A parent must sign a liability waiver and stay with their child during the event.